OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### On Jailbroken Devices
 Once you have performed static analysis with `otool` and Hopper Disassembler or your favourite disassembler/decompiler you are ready to start the application and bypass any protections that will prevent you from performing security testing, like jailbreak detection or certificate pinning.

+##### Jailbreak Detection Methods
+Before jumping right into bypassing a jailbreak detection, let us first understand how developers try to detect if a given device is jailbroken [19].
+Most common detection methods can be divided into three main categories [14]:
+1. Checking for existence of common executables that are not present on non-JB device, e.g. `/bin/bash`
+2. Checking for system calls like:
+  - `fork()` - forbidden on non-JB devices
+  - `system(NULL)` - returns 0 on non-JB and 1 on JB devices
+3. Chceking if `cydia://` URL scheme is registered

+Note that sometimes developers will try to 'obfuscate' method or variable names used to detect the jailbreak.
+A very efficient method of bypassing jailbreak detection is to trace system call like `fopen` to understand what is going in low-level and then to find corresponding code in the source.
+Refer to further sections on how to perform this.

 ##### Bypassing Jailbreak Detection
-Once you start the application, which has jailbreak detection enabled on a jailbroken device, you will notice one of the following
+Once you start the application, which has jailbreak detection enabled on a jailbroken device, you will notice one of the following:
 1. The application closes immediately without any notification
 2. There is a popup window indicating that the application won't run on a jailbroken device